fulcrumapp/fulcrum-export_classification_set/README.md

 A library for getting a csv file of classification sets produced in Fulcrum.

+# Option 1 (from API)

+## Requirements
+Requires python installed, [Fulcrum Python API wrapper](https://github.com/fulcrumapp/fulcrum-python) installed, Fulcrum API token, and the ID of the classification set.

+classification set ID can be obtained from the web app.
+When the classification set is open for an edit within [web.fulcrumapp.com](https://web.fulcrumapp.com/) you can get the classification set ID from the address bar between the text that reads /classification_sets and /edit

+## Usage
+Run the script from terminal with `python classification-set-to-csv-with-API.py -t {token} -cs {classification_set_id}`

+# Option 2 (from file)

 ## Requirements
 Requires python installed and .classes files from classification set.